Part 4 in a series of tutorials on value investing: A step by step guide to the process I use to evaluate a new stock.

 Death And Taxes

-I’ll start all of these additions and subtractions not with the bottom line, the net earnings number, but a little further up with the “earnings before income tax” figure.
+I’ll start all of these additions and subtractions not with the bottom line, the net earnings number, but a little further up the income statement with the “earnings before income tax” figure.
 Taxes can be very lumpy.
 The company might pay a 20% tax rate one year and a 50% tax rate the next.
 The variation comes because taxes are based on a set of accounting rules that differ from the generally accepted accounting principles (GAAP) that companies use for their public filings.
 Over time, the GAAP numbers will typically average out to something close to the numbers the IRS is using to base their tax assessments on, but year to year they can diverge quite a bit.

 This has the unfortunate effect of distorting the picture I am trying to build of the company.
 So I start with earnings before tax and then I look at the average tax rate over the last 5 or 10 years.
 If the average tax rate is within 5% or so of the average corporate tax rate I would expect to see then I just apply a default average tax rate to my adjusted earnings figure to wind up with my final, fully adjusted and fully taxed earnings tally.
-The default corporate tax rate I use for the US is 25% and for Canada is 26.5%.
+The default corporate tax rate I use for the US is currently 25% and for Canada is 26.5%.
 You can find a breakdown of the taxes a company has paid to various jurisdictions in the “notes to financials” section.

 Note that some early stage companies won’t record any tax expense at all.
 They likely have tax losses built up from years of struggling to make a go of it and it will take a few years to use up those credits.
-Which is fine, but I don’t usually give companies any additional marks for this.
+Which is fine, but I don’t usually give companies any additional credit for this.
 They’ll have to pay tax at some point, so unless they have many years of tax loss carryforwards built up, I just apply my default tax rate to their pre-tax earnings the same way I do for every other company.

 Another situation you’ll come across from time to time is a company with a lot of foreign operations.
 Sometimes these companies can have average tax rates that are consistently above or below the expected default rate.
 If this looks sustainable, I’ll use the company-specific rate, not my more general default rate.
 Again, the section on income taxes in the “notes to financial statements” can help you make your decisions in this regard.

 When you’re looking at US companies, keep in mind that in 2018, the federal corporate tax rate in the US was slashed from 35% down to 21%.
 Because of state taxes, companies often end up paying tax rates that are a few percentage points higher than that which is why I use 25% as my default.
-This abrupt drop in overall tax rates in 2018 can have a significant bearing on company results if you’re looking back and comparing results from before and after the tax cuts.
+Note that this abrupt drop in overall tax rates in 2018 can have a significant bearing on company results if you’re looking back and comparing results from before and after the tax cuts.

 Minority Interest